Tether Training Your Deaf Dogs by Christina Lee – Deaf Dogs Rock

 Another good tip on loose leash walking: If you have a deaf dog that pulls a lot, then I recommend changing direction every single time he/she pulls on the leash.
 You will go in circles for awhile because when you change your direction your dog will pull in the opposite direction until he figures out what is going on.
 What you will discover is after a few times of turning around in a circle your dog will take a deep breath, look up at you, and you will reward the dog for “checking in” and not pulling you by continuing in the direction you are going.
 If after a few minutes of going in the direction he wants as a reward, he starts to pull again, change direction again.
 Be sure you repeat, repeat, repeat!
 Remember the reward for not pulling and checking in with you is to continue to go in the direction he/she wants to go.
 You will see your deaf dog’s wheels start to turn and a light bulb in his brain will come on when he figures out what you are doing.
 If he checks in often with you, give him a “thumbs up” sign, a smile and a treat.
 If you can get him to check in often, be sure to mix it up his routine a bit and add a “sit” and a “wait”, then give the thumbs up, and a treat.
-To come out of a sit and wait and continue to walk forward give the “forward” command to let the dog know you are releasing him from the sit and wait.
+To come out of a sit and wait and continue to walk forward give the “forward” cue to let the dog know you are releasing him from the sit and wait.

 Photo above: Nitro looking up at his daddy for direction and eye contact

 Since I had such a great experience tether training Nitro, I decided when I brought our deaf foster dog Bud home after his neuter surgery, I would do the same tether training with Bud.
 The big difference with Bud was when he got here to our farm at eleven months of age he had rarely ever been on a leash.
 I knew I had my work cut out for me.
 Before I started tether training on Bud I got him comfortable with the leash by taking him out often to go potty with a six foot leash connected to his collar.
 I recommend getting the dog used to the leash first before you try tether training on your deaf dog.
 My ultimate goal with tethering Bud was to make sure he didn’t run and play while recovering from his neuter surgery.
-I also wanted to jump start his new sign command training and directional training.
+I also wanted to jump start his new sign training and directional training.
 He seemed to follow my lead, make eye contact often, and go in the direction I pointed.